 This post contains affiliate links.
 By clicking on the link, you are helping my business.
 For more information, see my disclosure policy.

 So, a couple of years ago, a new show called Extreme Couponing came on TV, and everyone was trying to be an extreme couponer.

 I definitely tried my hand at couponing but never got to the extreme level.

 Once I started doing it, I realized I did not have the time to get extreme.
 I still am not completely sure how they get hundreds of dollars of products for free.
 I am assuming they look for sale flyers and go to a million different stores every week.

-I rarely had to have name brand of something, so I wasn’t using the majority of the coupons I was spending so much time cutting and organizing.
-I even had a binder with baseball card holder sheets to put the coupons in.
+It is very rare that I have to have a name brand of something, so I wasn’t using the majority of the coupons I spent so much time cutting and organizing.
+I even had a binder with baseball cardholder sheets to put the coupons in.
 It definitely helped keep them organized and easier to find while shopping.

 Get your FREE budget worksheet